jeffsanicola/vault-policy-guide/example/example10-default_policy.md

 ## Observations

+* Default policy can be managed like any other policy
+* Default policy cannot be deleted
+* Add capabilities you want to have every entity in Vault able to leverage

 ## Default Policy as of Vault 1.12

 This policy is hard coded in the Vault source code.
 However, it can be adjusted to suit your needs.
 The original `default` policy is provided here as reference but can easily be retrieved by running a dev instance of Vault.